open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 So here are some suggestions that we encourage SDK implementers to consider:

-* You probably don't want to encourage your users to do Cumulative to Delta conversion.
+* You probably don't want to encourage your users to do Cumulative->Delta conversion.
 Actually, you might want to discourage them from doing this.
-* If you have to do Cumulative to Delta conversion, and you encountered min/max, rather than drop the data on the floor, you might want to convert them to something useful - e.g. [Gauge](./datamodel.md#gauge).
+* If you have to do Cumulative->Delta conversion, and you encountered min/max, rather than drop the data on the floor, you might want to convert them to something useful - e.g. [Gauge](./datamodel.md#gauge).